ajbogh/node-image-farmer/README.md

  * tmpDir - is the Node-writable temp folder where file operations will be performed.
 Defaults to: `/tmp/nodethumbnails`.
    You may want to periodically clean-up that folder.
  * decodeFn - custom decoder function.
 Defaults to one that decodes base64-encoded full URLs.
- * allowedExtensions - file (path) extensions that connect-thumbs will try to thumbnail.
+ * allowedExtensions - file (path) extensions that node-image-farmer will try to thumbnail.
 Defaults to: jpg, jpeg, gif and png.
  * presets - json object describing various image presets.
 You can indicate width, height and quality level for each.
 Quality adjusts image compression level and its value ranges from 0 to 100 (best).